Aligning Shared and Routed Experts for Cross-Subject EEG Generalization: Experiments

-We then conduct experiments on the motor imagery task using the BCI IV-2a and BCI IV-2b datasets.
-We compare the proposed framework with state-of-the-art task-specific models, including ShallowConvNet \cite{schirrmeister2017deep}, DeepConvNet \cite{schirrmeister2017deep}, EEGNet \cite{lawhern2018eegnet}, Conformer \cite{song2022eeg}, and CTNet \cite{zhao2024ctnet}.
-We also compare with ensemble learning methods, including bagging \cite{breiman1996bagging,zhang2008rotboost} and boosting, based on DeepConvNet.
-As shown in Table \ref{tab:comparison_experiments_mi}, the proposed method achieves the best performance with 61.3\% four-class accuracy.
-This demonstrates that the model can perform well even with limited training subjects (9 subjects).
+We compare with several representative task-specific models on the motor imagery task using the BCI IV-2a and BCI IV-2b datasets.
+The compared methods include ShallowConvNet~\citep{schirrmeister2017deep}, DeepConvNet~\citep{schirrmeister2017deep}, EEGNet~\citep{lawhern2018eegnet}, Conformer~\citep{song2022eeg}, and CTNet~\citep{zhao2024ctnet}.
+The results in Table~\ref{tab:comparison_experiments} show that the proposed method achieves the highest accuracy, obtaining 61.3\% on BCI IV-2a and 77.5\% on BCI IV-2b.
+Notably, the gain is achieved under a highly challenging setting with only nine subjects available for training and testing, indicating that the proposed framework can effectively alleviate cross-subject discrepancy even when the number of training subjects is limited.

-Finally, we conduct experiments on the sleep stage classification task using the Sleep-EDFx and ISRUC-3 datasets.
-We compare the proposed framework with state-of-the-art task-specific models, including DeepSleepNet \cite{supratak2017deepsleepnet}, Utime \cite{perslev2019u}, TinySleepNet \cite{supratak2020tinysleepnet}, SalientSleepNet \cite{jia2021salientsleepnet}, and SleepWaveNet \cite{wang2024subject}.
-We also compare with ensemble learning methods, including bagging \cite{breiman1996bagging,zhang2008rotboost} and boosting, based on SleepWaveNet.
-As shown in Table \ref{tab:comparison_experiments_ssd}, the proposed method achieves the best performance, but the performance gain is smaller compared with AAD and MI.
-This may be because the cross-subject problem is less severe in SSD; different subjects share patterns such as sleep spindles and K-complexes that are relatively easy to identify with small models, especially given sequential context.

-Besides models designed for specific tasks and datasets, we also conduct experiments with deep learning models on multi-task multi-dataset scenarios under subject-independent conditions.
-Following related work \cite{zhou2025csbrain}, we report balanced accuracy.
-Foundation models include LaBraM \cite{jianglarge}, CBraMod \cite{wangcbramod}, and EEGPT \cite{wang2024eegpt}.
-We apply the proposed method with CBraMod as the backbone.
-We find that foundation models achieve state-of-the-art performance, while our method can further improve the best foundation model.
+We then evaluate the proposed method on sleep stage detection using the Sleep-EDFx and ISRUC-3 datasets.
+We compare with strong baselines, including DeepSleepNet~\citep{supratak2017deepsleepnet}, Utime~\citep{perslev2019u}, TinySleepNet~\citep{supratak2020tinysleepnet}, SalientSleepNet~\citep{jia2021salientsleepnet}, and SleepWaveNet~\citep{wang2024subject}.
+As shown in Table~\ref{tab:comparison_experiments}, our method obtains the best performance on both datasets, achieving 84.1\% on Sleep-EDFx and 79.8\% on ISRUC-3.
+Although the improvements are relatively smaller than those on MI and AAD, the proposed framework still provides consistent gains.
+A possible reason is that SSD usually contains stronger subject-shared physiological patterns, such as sleep spindles and K-complexes, making the cross-subject gap less severe than in other EEG tasks.